-A communication service that links a machine to a service provider.
+In SAN Volume Controller, a communication service that sends data and event notifications to a service provider.
 The machine can use this link to place a call to IBM or to another service provider when service is required.
-With access to the machine, service personnel can perform service tasks, such as viewing error and problem logs or initiating trace and dump retrievals.

 cascading

 The process of connecting two or more fibre-channel hubs or switches together to increase the number of ports or extend distances.